contao/docs/docs/dev/reference/dca/palettes.md

 ## Manipulating palettes

-Palette definnitions are simple strings and thus can be modified in their Data Container Array via string replacement for example.
+Palette definitions are simple strings and thus can be modified in their Data Container Array via string replacement for example.
 This can be a cumbersome tasks, especially if you want to add or remove fields at specific positions or groups.
 The [Contao Palette Manipulator][1] can help in such a case.